 You must wait 48 hours between Placement Assessments.
 There is generally no benefit to re-taking the Placement Assessment immediately after completing a prior attempt.
 You cannot improve your results by simply re-taking the Placement Assessment without spending time in the Prep and Learning Module to refresh material that you may have forgotten.

-If you took the departmental exam then the department will consider your score along with your high school transcript and make a recommendation for an appropriate mathematics course.
+If you took a calculus course in High school then you should take the departmental, calculus-based exam.
+We will consider your score along with your high school transcript and make a recommendation for an appropriate mathematics course.
 This recommendation will be available to you when you come to campus to register for classes.